paudalida/paudalida.github.io/_posts/2023-11-17-blog-post-title-from-file-name.md

 ```
 Explanation:

-Using Python's socket and threading modules for networking and the Tkinter library for the graphical user interface (GUI),
-this code creates a basic real-time chat application.

-1. The first part of the code "Imports the Libraries" needed:
-    import socket
-    import threading
-    import tkinter as tk
-    from tkinter import scrolledtext
-    from tkinter import messagebox
-   These lines import the necessary modules for socket communication, multithreading, and Tkinter GUI components.
-2. The second part is that I defined the constants.
-   HOST = '127.0.0.5'
-   PORT = 4321
-   The constants define the host and port used for the server connection.
-3.
+Using Python's socket module and the Tkinter package for the graphical user interface (GUI), this code creates a basic real-time chat client.
+To join the chat, users must enter their username when the chat client connects to the server that the HOST and PORT variables specify.
+Users can submit messages by putting them in the input field and pressing the "Send" button.
+The chat messages are shown in a scrollable text box.
+1. Import Statements:
+   - socket: Provides a low-level interface for network communication.
+   - threading: Used for creating and managing threads to handle concurrent execution.
+   - tkinter: Python's standard GUI (Graphical User Interface) package.
+   - scrolledtext: A widget in Tkinter for displaying text with a vertical scrollbar.